Senior minister claims Badenoch compared her to a Gestapo officer in heated clash after PMQs

 JOIN US NOW

-The technology secretary Liz Kendall is understood to have told Mrs Badenoch that what she said was outrageous as the trio met in the division lobby.
+The technology secretary, Liz Kendall, is understood to have told Ms Badenoch that what she had said was outrageous, as the trio met in the division lobby.

-A Tory source said Mrs Badenoch responded by telling the education secretary “I’ll fight you all the way, you’re destroying children’s lives” – a reference to the imposition of VAT on private schools.
+A Tory source said Ms Badenoch responded by telling the education secretary, “I’ll fight you all the way, you’re destroying children’s lives” – a reference to the imposition of VAT on private schools.

-The leader of the opposition launched a scathing attack on Ms Phillipson in the chamber on Wednesday (House of Commons)
+The leader of the opposition launched a scathing attack on Bridget Phillipson in the chamber on Wednesday (House of Commons)

-Other sources suggested Mrs Badenoch told Ms Phillipson “you are spiteful, I’m never going to stop talking about how spiteful you are”.
+Other sources suggested Ms Badenoch had told Ms Phillipson: “You are spiteful.
+I’m never going to stop talking about how spiteful you are.”

 Ms Phillipson is understood to have told the Tory leader: “The public are going to find out who you really are.”